 If the ignitor is working properly and the burner lights but goes out right away, check the flame rod.
 The rod may be dirty or it could be damaged and a replacement will be required.
 Start by turning off power to the water heater and remove the flame rod.
 Inspect the ceramic insulator for cracks (replace if cracked).
 Clean the rod with fine steel wool and reinstall.
 Turn on power to the water heater and enter the Installer Menu on the control display (see next subsection for instructions).
 Arrow down until the third screen that displays the flame signal.
 During the next ignition attempt, a flame signal (in microamps, "uA") will be displayed.
 Under normal operation, the flame signal will be between 2 - 5 uA during a successful ignition period.
-As the fan speed increases the flame signal of 1.25 uA is required to avoid a flame failure.
+As the fan speed increases the flame signal will become stronger and eventually be in the 5 - 7 uA range.
+A minimum flame signal of 1.25 uA is required to avoid a flame failure.
 If the flame signal is 0 uA when a flame is present during the ignition period, the flame rod needs to be replaced.